ycrc/ycrc.github.io/docs/clusters/hopper.md

 ![Grace Hopper](/img/Grace-Hopper.jpg){: .cluster-portrait}

-Hopper is a shared-use resource for all researchers at Yale University for high performance computation of ePHI, [NIH Controlled-Access Data](https://docs.ycrc.yale.edu/data/nih-data), CUI and certain other types of sensitive data.
+Hopper is a shared-use resource for all researchers at Yale University for high performance computation of [electronic Protected Health Information (ePHI)](https://en.wikipedia.org/wiki/Protected_health_information), [NIH Controlled-Access Data](https://docs.ycrc.yale.edu/data/nih-data), [Controlled Unclassified Information (CUI)](https://en.wikipedia.org/wiki/Controlled_Unclassified_Information) and [certain other types of sensitive data](https://cybersecurity.yale.edu/data-classification).
 Hopper consists of a variety of standard compute and GPU-enabled nodes and mounts an encrypted shared filesystem.
 The Hopper cluster is named for the computer scientist and United States Navy Rear Admiral [Grace Murray Hopper](https://en.wikipedia.org/wiki/Grace_Hopper), who received her Ph.D. in Mathematics from Yale in 1934.

-Hopper is jointly supported by the YCRC and HSIT to ensure a high level of service and facilitate secure computational research.
+Hopper is jointly supported by the YCRC and [Health Sciences Information Technology (HSIT)](https://healthsciencesit.yale.edu/) to ensure a high level of service and facilitate secure computational research.
-Hopper is one of a number of secure computing environments, such as SpinUp+ and [CHP](https://medicine.yale.edu/ybic/computational-resources/ynhhs/#computational-health-platform), developed to support a variety of secure computing needs.
+Hopper is one of a number of secure computing environments, such as SpinUp+ and [CHP/SAFE](https://medicine.yale.edu/ybic/computational-resources/ynhhs/#computational-health-platform), developed to support a variety of secure computing needs.
 Support staff are available to assist researchers with identifying and accessing the most suitable compute resources for their research projects.